China says tests on plasma products negative for HIV

 - Seattle-area schools delay classes as ice lingers; officials warn 'this is just round one' WATCH

 During the 1990s and earlier 2000s, thousands of Chinese were infected with HIV when they sold blood that was pooled and the plasma removed.
+In the past, deaths and injuries have also been blamed on shoddy medicines, baby formula, toys and other products.